lew-pop/Agile-Scrum-Software-Development-Lifecycle/README.md

 # Agile Methodology and Software Development Lifecycle (SDLC)

 ## Repository Overview
-This repository contains the coursework for CS-250: Software Development Lifecycle, through which I have gained the skills and understanding needed to effectively implement Agile methodologies in future software development projects.
-By prioritizing communication, embracing iterative development, and fostering strong team dynamics, I am confident in my ability to contribute to successful and efficient software development teams.
+This repository showcases my experience and skills in implementing Agile methodologies, demonstrating my readiness to contribute to successful development teams.
+Through this work, I have developed a strong understanding of Agile principles, focusing on communication, iterative development, and team dynamics.
+I am confident in my ability to support efficient and effective software development projects.
 Inside this repository, you will find:
   * Sprint Review and Retrospective: The complete version of the final Sprint Review and Retrospective, providing a comprehensive look at the outcomes and insights from the project.

   * (Short Version) Sprint Review and Retrospective: A concise summary of the final Sprint Review and Retrospective, offering a quick overview of the project's achievements and lessons learned.